nomicness/a-whole-new-world/laws.md

 It is important, for parsing, that no other non-space characters be included in the comment body.
 The comment must be attached to the PR itself, and not associated with any specific file.

 **305.** No player may be a judge in a dispute in which they are involved.

+**306.** PARSING PROPOSALS: A rule-change proposal must be submitted as a PR to the repository with a title which begins with only the numerical ordinal of the proposed rule.
+No other chararcters may preceed this number, and the number may not be written in word form.